thomasvcurtis/thomasvcurtis/README.md

 # 💫 About Me:
-I am currently studying software engineering at Bowling Green State University with a minor in digital arts.
+I am currently studying software engineering at Bowling Green State University.
 I am interesting in developing back-end systems.
 I like to learn about software design patterns and architectures.

 # 🌐 Socials: